History of United States in Timeline

 2010: U.S. Homicide Rates

-In 2010, an analysis of the World Health Organization Mortality Database indicated that U.S. homicide rates were seven times higher than in other high-income countries, primarily due to a gun homicide rate that was 25 times higher.
+In 2010, an analysis of the World Health Organization Mortality Database showed that U.S. homicide rates were seven times higher than in other high-income countries, driven by a gun homicide rate that was 25 times higher.

 In 2010, former President Obama passed the Patient Protection and Affordable Care Act.

-In 2010, the Tranquility module was added to the International Space Station (ISS) as part of U.S. contributions.
+In 2010, the Tranquility module was added to the International Space Station (ISS).

 2011: Wealth Distribution in the U.S.

-In 2023, the U.S. had the fourth-highest median household income, an increase from sixth-highest in 2013.
+In 2013, the U.S. had the sixth-highest median household income, which increased to fourth-highest by 2023.

 Since 2014, the U.S. has become a key ally of Ukraine.

-According to a 2016 study by the Charities Aid Foundation, Americans donated 1.44% of total GDP to charity, which was the highest rate in the world.
+According to a 2016 study by the Charities Aid Foundation, Americans donated 1.44% of total GDP to charity—the highest rate in the world by a large margin.

 In 2016, the United States accounted for just over half of the world's aerospace production.